SMS privacy policy best practices

 If your privacy policy mentions location tracking or location-based services, it must fully describe how that data is collected and for what purpose.

-- Create a mobile terms of service in Klaviyo
+- How to create a mobile terms of service in Klaviyo